Contact Us

 More about Entomology

-Entomology is the study of insects as well as their relatives, the spiders, ticks and mites.
-Insects represent three-quarters of all the Earth’s species, and are found in virtually all ecosystems and ecological habitats, from forests and deserts to rangelands, and from soils to streams and tree canopies.
-Understanding the biology, ecology and classification of insects is crucial to understanding the widespread effects insects have on agriculture, human health and the functioning of ecosystems.
+Insects represent three-quarters of all the Earth’s species and are found in virtually all ecosystems and ecological habitats, from forests and deserts to rangelands, and from soils to streams and tree canopies.
+Insects provide a wide variety of ecosystem services and can have beneficial effects on humans as biological control agents of insects pests and invasive weeds.

 Major research foci in the department include:

-• the use of insect herbivores as biological control agents to manage invasive weeds, and plant-herbivore interactions (Dr. Collier).
+• The use of insect herbivores as biological control agents to manage invasive weeds (Dr. Collier).

 Contact Us